Hydrodesulfurization: Thiophenes

 A family of substrates that are particularly common in petroleum are the aromatic sulfur-containing heterocycles called thiophenes.
 Many kinds of thiophenes occur in petroleum ranging from thiophene itself to more condensed derivatives, benzothiophenes and dibenzothiophenes.
-Thiophene itself and its alkyl derivatives are easier to hydrogenolyse, whereas dibenzothiophene, especially its 4,6-disubstituted derivatives, are considered the most challenging substrates.
+Thiophene itself and its alkyl derivatives are easier to hydrogenolyse, whereas dibenzothiophene, especially 4,6-dimethyldibenzothiophene is considered the most challenging substrates.
 Benzothiophenes are midway between the simple thiophenes and dibenzothiophenes in their susceptibility to HDS.

 Catalysts and mechanisms

 The main HDS catalysts are based on molybdenum disulfide (MoS_{2}) together with smaller amounts of other metals.
 The nature of the sites of catalytic activity remains an active area of investigation, but it is generally assumed basal planes of the MoS_{2} structure are not relevant to catalysis, rather the edges or rims of these sheet.
 At the edges of the MoS_{2} crystallites, the molybdenum centre can stabilize a coordinatively unsaturated site (CUS), also known as an anion vacancy.
 Substrates, such as thiophene, bind to this site and undergo a series of reactions that result in both C-S scission and C=C hydrogenation.
 Thus, the hydrogen serves multiple roles—generation of anion vacancy by removal of sulfide, hydrogenation, and hydrogenolysis.
 A simplified diagram for the cycle is shown: